Embossing

-Using Embossing Printing to add depth and elegance to your
+Using Embossing Printing to add depth and elegance to your design:

 Probably the most interesting print design technique is embossing.
 This gives any flatly printed material a touch of refinement and texture that stimulates the senses both in sight and in touch.
 Only by running your fingertips over an invitation or business card do you truly experience the charm of embossing as you feel the raised, sophisticated patterns.